rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

 or remain <strong>untracked</strong>.

 ***
-When there are a lot of files, the Git <strong>grep</strong> command has many options to identify files containing text that match a specification.
+If you have to find text among a lot of files the Git <strong>grep</strong> command has many options to identify files containing text that match a specification.